hackclub/hackclub/workshops/python turtal/README.md

 With these seven steps, the turtle draws a square.
 The `from turtle import *` is an instruction needed at the beginning of all of your turtle programs.
 It imports the turtle module so you can do the turtle instructions.

 There are many instructions like left() and forward().
 These instructions are called functions.
 This tutorial explains many of the functions in the turtle module.
-When you learn more of these functions, you will be able to draw many different shapes and beautiful pictures!
+When you learn more about these functions, you will be able to draw many different shapes and beautiful pictures!

 ## Turtle Motion